G-Linski/where-am-i/README.md

 ```

 ## Saving Fetch Requests into a Variable
-For future reference, if we want to save our fetch requests into a variable.
+For future reference, if we want to save our fetch requests into a variable
-We will need to use asynchronous functions.
+We will need to use asynchronous functions
-This is how I generally prefer to work with variables.
+This is how I generally prefer to work with variables
-The async keywords will make the function return a promise.
+The async keywords will make the function return a promise
-The await keyword makes the function await for a response from the API.
+The await keyword makes the function await for a response from the API

 ```javascript
 async function systemContent() {